Triggers

 Field Type Required Description

-filter string No Filter expression (e.g. enabled = true, agent = "agents/my-agent")
+filter string No Filter expression (e.g. enabled = true, agent = "agents/my-agent", associated_resources:"services/api-gateway" for triggers scoped to a Service)

 order_by string No Field to sort by (e.g. display_name, create_time desc)